People's Television Network: Contemporary period (since 1986)

-In 1992, PTNI went on full nationwide satellite broadcast using PALAPA C2.
-Its flagship station PTV-4, which is based in Quezon City, boasts of a 40-kilowatt brand-new transmitter facility sitting on a 500 ft tower.
+In 1992, PTNI went on full nationwide satellite broadcast using a transponder from PALAPA C2.
+Its flagship station PTV-4, which is based in Quezon City, boasted of a 40-kilowatt brand-new transmitter facility sitting on a 500 ft tower.
 With its 32 provincial stations across the country, the network has extended its reach and coverage to approximately 85 percent of the television viewing public nationwide.

 PTNI was given the Hall of Fame Award for Best Station and for Most Balanced Programming in 1987 and the Catholic Mass Media Awards in the two succeeding years after.
 It has aired several pioneering and award-winning educational, cultural and public service programs for their relevance and production excellence.
 In 1996, PTV won the award for Best TV Station ID ("Ang Network Para Sa Pilipino" [lit.
 The Network For The Filipino]) in the PMPC Star Awards for Television.

-PTNI has pioneered educational and cultural programming.
+PTNI pioneered educational and cultural programming.
 Some of its award-winning programs were Tele-aralan ng Kakayahan (which predated ABS-CBN's The Knowledge Channel by decades), Ating Alamin, Small World and its successor Kidsongs, For Art's Sake, Coast to Coast and Paco Park Presents.
 In the 1990s, at the core of its educational programming is the Continuing Studies via Television or CONSTEL, a program aimed at upgrading teaching skills of elementary and secondary teachers of Science and English.
 Institutionalized by Department of Education, Culture and Sports (DECS), CONSTEL Science and English are being used in teacher training by the Regional and Divisional Leader Schools of the Department of Education, culture and Sports and in Teacher Education Institutions of the Commission on Higher Education.

-PTNI has also been the official broadcaster of major international sports competitions.
+PTNI also became the official broadcaster of major international sports competitions.
 It has covered the Olympic Games, starting with the 1988 Olympic Games in Seoul, except Barcelona Olympics in 1992 (covered by ABS-CBN), the Beijing Olympics in 2008 (covered by Solar Entertainment Corporation), London Olympics in 2012, Rio Olympics in 2016 and the Tokyo Olympics in 2021 (covered by TV5).
 PTNI was the carrying station of the South East Asian Games in 1991, 1995, 2005, and 2007, missing from 2009, and resuming at 2017; Asian Games from 1986 to 2006 and the IAAF World Championships in Athletics in 2007 and 2009.
 During these coverage, PTNI has received commendations from various sports organizations.
 In 1996, it received a presidential citation from then President Fidel V. Ramos for the successful coverage of the Atlanta Olympic Games.